Baltimore City Police

 IN A PINCH the old wagons accommodated a dozen passengers.
 But they had to sit six to a side with their knees interlocking in the narrow aisle between them.

-THE NEW MODEL has a built in buzzer system from the foot men’s position to the chauffeur.
+THE NEW MODEL has a built-in buzzer system from the foot men’s position to the chauffeur.
 For nearly an hour these men shouted instruction to each other.
 The signal system is expected to result in more efficient starts and stops and add to the general comfort of the passenger by eliminating a lot of police department shoptalk and from them.
-Improvements to the chauffeur’s cab give the new model about 25% more flour and seat space and then the old.
+Improvements to the chauffeurs can give the new model about 25% more flour and seat space and then the old.
 In the crowd model that is being retired, even policemen of average build had to squeeze themselves and carefully to get behind in the steering wheel.
 But sergeants can drive the new vehicle.

 THE SQUARE SET WINDSHIELD and clapping side curtain of the old model wagon held the chauffeur’s visibility to a minimum, even in clear weather.
 The new vehicle has conventional wide truck windows in the cab and a clean windshield with about 20° pitch.
 The spare tire that once rode the front left fender and prevented the show for prince wing and his door wide open is now carried in a compartment beneath the rear quarter the driver’s door is also wider so that he no longer has to back out of his cab to help with an arrest.
 Construction of the new type wagon is the fourth major improvement made in the Police Department's free-transportation system.
-During the first years of the department, hale customers were walked in to see the desk lieutenant.
+During the first years of the department, patrolmen would have their "customers" walk in to see the desk lieutenant.
 Indisposed ones were trundled by wheelbarrow.

-LATER HORSE·DRAWN WAGON was put into service.
+LATER HORSE·DRAWN WAGONS (18 October 1885) were put into service.
 That was a high-wheeled, open-air delivery-type wagon equipped with a driver, a span of good horses and two nimble footmen to bring back those customers who vaulted over the side and made a break for freedom.
 Shackles final1y were added to the wagon, for the more difficult passengers.
-At the turn of the century, when Central district headquarters was on North street (now Guilford avenue), an electric runabout supplemented the horse-drawn vehicles and a few wheelbarrows.
-The horses and barrows made runs while the electric runabout was out of service-it had to plug in at the Station house and recharge for an hour after each trip.
+At the turn of the century, when Central district headquarters was on North Street (now Guilford Avenue), an electric runabout supplemented the horse-drawn vehicles and a few wheelbarrows.
+The horses and barrows made runs while the electric runabout was out of service-it had to plug in at the Station-house and recharge for an hour after each trip.
 The first motorized vehicles used on a large scale by the department- they were introduced a few years before the First World War - were of about the same design as those now being retired.

 ALREADY THE WAGON set is referring to the new vehicle as Black Maria.
 That is a title all police vehicles fall heir to, but now the title has a note of respect.
 One of the first passengers asked the footman if the ride in the new machine would cost him extra when he faced the magistrate.
 When Southwestern’s new wagon made its first run to the House of Correction.
 Several inmates who had been taken there just a week earlier were resentful because they had been hauled in "the old stone-wagon."
 But there's little call for quibbling now.
 The new wagon will be here for the next twenty years, and the police say there'll be a chance for everybody.